How investing works

-Deciding how to invest in the stock market is a daunting task, and one that can paralyse even the most ambitious amateur investor.
+Deciding how to invest is a daunting task, and one that can paralyse even the most ambitious amateur investor.

 This article is intended for those prepared to take at least some risk with their money and invest for more than five years.
 If that's not you, you may find this guide more useful.